The Problem With Scheduling Time Instead of Energy

 What is energy-based scheduling and how does it work?

 Energy-based scheduling aligns tasks to your personal energy patterns rather than arbitrary time blocks.
 You track your energy levels (1-10 rating) hourly for two weeks to identify peaks and troughs, categorize tasks by cognitive demand, then schedule high-demand work during peak energy, medium-demand work during moderate energy, and low-demand work during troughs.
-The system works because cognitive output varies dramatically across the day – an hour at peak energy produces 3-4x more output than the same hour during a trough [1].
+The system works because cognitive output varies dramatically across the day, with processing speed, working memory, and error rate all shifting with energy level [1].
+Importantly, energy-based scheduling is not a time audit (it does not just measure where your hours go), and it is not a rigid routine you follow regardless of how you feel.
+It is a flexible map that improves your scheduling odds over time rather than locking you into an inflexible structure.

 How long should I track my energy before creating a schedule?